 Source: Bruegel based on submitted national recovery plans.
 Note: the numbers in brackets after the country names indicate the total € amount of the plan to be financed by the Recovery and Resilience Facility, while the numbers over the bars show the € value of the components (in billions).
 For Italy, both RRF grants and loans are included.
 Note there is some overlap between green and digital spending, but the level of detail in most national plans does not allow us to properly account for these overlaps.
 This figure reports the headline green and digital numbers and does not consider their overlaps.

 Submission dates, grants and loans requested

-With the exceptions of Latvia and Sweden, all countries that have submitted their plans so far requested the estimated full amount of grants or more (Table 1).
-These estimates are based on the Commission’s autumn 2020 forecasts, while the final amounts will be calculated in mid-2022 using actual data.
+With the exceptions of Latvia, all countries requested the estimated full amount of grants or more which were included as indicative amounts in Annex IV of the RRF Regulation (column ‘Estimated RRF grants’ in Table 1).
+These estimates were based on the Commission’s autumn 2020 forecasts, while the final amounts were calculated on 30 June 2022 using actual data.
 Any excess request over the maximum amount available for a particular country will be financed by that country.

 So far seven countries have requested loans.
 Of these seven countries Greece, Italy and Romania have requested the full amount of loans available to them, while Cyprus, Poland, Portugal and Slovenia have requested between 16% and 37% of the loans available to them.
 According to Article 14 of the RRF Regulation, countries can request loan support until 31 August 2023, so more countries may do so.